fischertechnik/txt_demo_c_online/README.md

 <!-- /TOC -->

-# Note about the behavior of the I2C or SLI in the online mode.
+# Note about the behavior of the I2C or SLI in the online mode (2021-02).

 ## Description:
 An I2C or SLI connection will be lost in online mode if no new action is taken within 5 seconds, it does not restart.
 This point has already been addressed in some example programs.
 Because the ROBOPro elements of I2C also run via an SLI, the same workaround applies to both.